 Whatever one thinks of the comparative merits of the designs (or the fact that both unceremoniously discard rich design legacies with roots in the work of Saul Bass, Raymond Loewy, and Pentagram—for something prosaic), it’s the unapologetic bait-and-switch ‘approach’ that is branding and communicating at its worst.
 One could ‘forgive’ the lightening-quick ‘evolution’ had there at least been a compelling, evenly told, adequately broadcast explanation.
 But there wasn’t.
 Smisek and Tilton would’ve been well counseled to ‘be patient’ and stand before wallpaper that ‘alternated’ their two separate identities, pending the moment when a proper, well rationalized, well-designed ‘merger identity’ could’ve been carefully unveiled and inaugurated under a thoughtful business narrative.

-The United Continental re-identification may have added a new and potential valuable hue in the spectrum of M&A branding models (‘Absorptive Blending’), regardless of what one thinks of its actual design execution and implementation.
+The United Continental re-branding may have added a new and potential valuable hue in the spectrum of M&A branding models (‘Absorptive Blending’), regardless of what one thinks of its actual design execution and implementation.
 It is one with merits worth pondering as one approaches the M&A branding challenge.
 We have also considered the risks that go with it—some or all of which, it should be said, can be mitigated or avoided altogether through smart, disciplined merger communications.
 Reflecting on it has also been the occasion to consider—even if only in passing—the other models available to companies that have to address the branding dimension of M&A.

 But it has also turned out to be a Cautionary Tale about the importance and risk-laden nature of corporate identity ‘make-overs’: their power—for good or ill—to send strong signals to the marketplace, employees, and ‘the world’; to tell an important story of change—or be construed as telling one.
 In the latter case, if the interpretation is left to an untutored public, its coherence and unequivocal nature will—more likely than not—crumble under multiple (maybe even conflicting) interpretations—not quite a Rorschach Blot, but maybe a ‘blot’ all the same on the reputation of the company whose image it has become.